What’s new in Redis Enterprise Software 5.0?

-Below are detailed a few of the major features of this preview release along with bug fixes and patches.
+Below are detailed a few of the major features of this release of Redis Enterprise Software along with bug fixes and patches.

 Geo-Distributed Active-Active Conflict-free Replicated Databases (CRDB)